 - If your chosen program stretches for a longer duration, i.e. more than 3 months, then you will have to apply under the D Student Visa.

 If you wish to successfully secure your Ireland student visa, you must fulfil the prescribed eligibility criteria by the immigration authorities.
-We have listed down the major requirements you must keep in mind before applying for a student visa to study in Ireland:
+We have listed down the major requirements you must keep in mind before applying for a student visa for Ireland from India:

 - Academic transcripts and qualifications proving that you qualify the eligibility requirements of your chosen course and university.